wilburdonovan/javascriptCalculator/README.md

 ### BASE CONVERSION

-Currently in implementation as of 13/4/16.
+Currently in implementation as of 18/4/16.

 Tasks left to complete:

 - The decimal to hexadecimal functionality needs to be implemented.
-- Implement hexadecimal to decimal conversion.

 Ideas for future potential functionality: